poke1024/origami/README.md

-# origami
+# Origami

-origami is a self-contained suite of batches and tools for OCR processing of historical newspapers.
+Origami is a self-contained suite of batches and tools for OCR processing of historical newspapers.
 It covers many essential steps in a digitization pipeline, including (1) building training data for training models, and (2) generating Page-XML OCR output from pages using trained models.

-Some of origami's features are:
+Apart from its specific features, Origami is

+* easy to setup
-* easy setup, easy to use
+* easy to use
+* based on file-based intermediary results that allow customization

+Origami's current default implementation features:

 * DNN segmentation
 * dewarping
 * reading order detection
 * simple table support
 * Page-XML export

-Additional tools for:
+Origami also provides additional tools for:

 * annotating ground truth
 * debugging
 * creating annotated images
+* evaluation of OCR quality

 ## Installation